senthilsweb/templrjs/content/aboutme/senthilnathan.karuppaiah.md

 I am actively involved in open-source software development and have a strong presence in the community.
 My contributions can be found on my GitHub profile (https://github.com/senthilsweb), where I maintain open-source projects and contribute to various codes and initiatives.
 My commitment to the open-source community reflects my dedication to collaborative and transparent software development.

-Certainly, I've included India in the "Global Experience" section to reflect your career journey accurately:

 ## Global Experience